RegionMatrixContainer¶

 regions that have no edges (after filtering), typically due to mappability issues.

-You can turn off masking using the mask=False
+You can turn off masking using the mask=False parameter:

 m_unmasked = hic.matrix(mask=False)